HarshvardhanUnnithan/HarshvardhanUnnithan/README.md

 ## 👤 About Me
 Hey, I’m from Pune, India

-I like breaking down problems.
+I like breaking down problems and learning.
 I enjoy working with **Python** and **SQL**, though I’ll admit **DAX** sometimes keeps me on my toes 😅.
 My dashboards are designed for impact and are easy to interpret and have a clean, minimalistic design .